ezhilmathik/MeluXina-Bootcamp-Feb-9-10/MeluXina.md

    [I 10:10:33.049 LabApp] Use Control-C to stop this server and shut down all kernels (twice to skip confirmation).
    ```
   - ## Now open a new terminal on your local computer, and again login to MeluXina to access the port
-  - ## Make sure you use the name NODELIST (here it is mel2123 - from `squeue` command you will get this number)
+  - ## Make sure you use the name NODELIST (for example, here it is mel2123 - from `squeue` command you will get this number)
     ```
     ssh -L8080:NODELIST:8888 USERNAME@login.lxp.lu -p 8822
     ssh -L8080:mel2123:8888 u100490@login.lxp.lu -p 8822